PriyankaChoudhary9877/Notepad_Clone/README.md

 # Notepad Clone

 This is a simple Notepad clone developed to perform basic text editing and file handling operations.
-The project is inspired by the default Notepad application and focuses on implementing its core features in a simple and clean way.
+Along with the standard features, I have also added password protection and a dark mode option to improve usability and security.

 ## Features

 * Create, open, edit, and save text files
+* Password protection for files
+* Dark mode for better user experience
 * Basic text editing functionality
 * Simple and user-friendly interface
-* Lightweight and easy to use

 ## Technologies Used